oracle-livelabs/developer/dev-ai-app-dev-healthcare/introduction/introduction.md

 * Implement a working example of retrieval-augmented generation (RAG) using Oracle Database 23ai

-* Try a coding challenge and implement a solution using AI Vector Search

 ### Prerequisites

 This lab assumes you have: